sgjava/install-zabbix/README.md

 * Create systemd services for both Zabbix Server and Agent 2
 * Move MySQL data directory (optional)
 * Install Zabbix Agent 2 on clients (optional)

+See [PHP 8 support](https://support.zabbix.com/browse/ZBXNEXT-7080) is coming and I will switch over when that happens.
+I had to install PHP 7.4 on Ubuntu 22.05.

 More [configuration](https://techexpert.tips/category/zabbix) options!